SuhasBhat2002/Data-Analysis/README.md

 5.)
 How much value do we put at risk by investing in a particular stock?

 I have used yfinance library to collect data.

+I have applied Linear Regression on the very same Amazon data I collected.